 Seeds of Diversity's Canadian Seed Library is a collection of seeds that backs up the work of our member seed savers and Canadian heritage seed companies.
 As a not-for-profit project, we store back-up samples of Canadian seed, prioritizing rare and locally adapted varieties to be available for future gardeners and farmers.
 We are looking for volunteer growers for 2 programs: Core Grow-Outs involve refreshing high priority seed from the Seed Library - we need experienced seed savers for this.
 Community Grow-Outs are different every year and are more beginner-friendly.
 You can find more info on both below.

-This season, we are offering 3 grow-out projects in partnership with the EFAO and Bauta Family Initiative for Canadian Seed Security.
+This season, we are running 3 grow-out projects in partnership with the EFAO and Bauta Family Initiative for Canadian Seed Security.

-You can participate in as many Community Seed Grow-Out projects as you'd like.
+Each year, community members can participate in as many Community Seed Grow-Out projects as they'd like.
+Registrations are now closed for 2024; check back in early 2025!

 Save & Share Projects (beginner-friendly)

-These projects are pretty straightforward: we want your help saving seeds and increasing how broadly they are shared across the country.
+We want your help saving seeds and increasing how broadly they are shared across the country.
 While our Canadian Seed Library does a good job of seed conservation, the goal is not just to keep endangered seed alive but to get it into as many gardens as possible.
-We’ve chosen what we hope are some worthy varieties carried by only a few Canadian seed companies.
-Your job will be to grow them, take observations, save LOTS of seed, and help us share it.
+We’ve chosen some Canadian-adapted beans and tomatoes: your job will be to grow them, take observations, save LOTS of seed, and share it - with us and with others.

 Requirements:

-- Willingness to collect, clean & share seeds
+• Willingness to take observations and collect, clean & share seeds

 Beans for Canadian Climates